MFT Degrees, Schools, and Careers in Texas

 Career Opportunities for MFTs in Texas

 As is the case in other states, individuals who get licensed in the state of Texas have a number of options when it comes to employment: individuals with their MFT who are licensed can work in private practice, within a hospital setting, within the government, in schools, within childcare, and with the elderly, among others.
-Nationally, the Bureau of Labor Statistics estimates a 15-20% growth in jobs for MFTs over the next decade, which means that the number of opportunities available for aspiring MFTs will only increase!
-There are currently more than 1,100 professional MFTs employed across Texas, making it one of the most populous states in the country for MFTs.
-Those professionals can expect to make a mean salary of around $43,720, although the specifics of salary will depend on the setting in which an MFT is employed—some may make more, some may make less.
+Nationally, the Bureau of Labor Statistics estimates a 14% growth in jobs for MFTs over the next decade, which means that the number of opportunities available for aspiring MFTs will only increase!
+There are currently about 650 professional MFTs employed across Texas, making it one of the most populous states in the country for MFTs.
+Those professionals can expect to make a mean salary of around $66,280, although the specifics of salary will depend on the setting in which an MFT is employed—some may make more, some may make less.
 Read up on TX MFT license requirements.

 Marriage and Family Therapists Salary in Texas